KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

-Version 1.3.2.0 - July 18, 2015
+Version 1.3.3.0 - November 25, 2015

-- Added better error handling when remote databases on FTP or websites are used.
-These are still not supported, but now should not let the plug in crash anymore when used.
+- Added support for using a HTTP/HTTPS proxy.
+You can switch this on under Tools -> Options -> Advanced -> Proxy.
-- Limited the rights requested to your OneDrive to the minimum
+  NOTE: At some PCs KeePass doesn't allow this plugin to be loaded.
+I'm looking into this at the moment.
+Therefore the plgx download link above still points to 1.3.2.0.

 [Version History](./VersionHistory.md)